marinater/virtual-tab/readme.md

 python app.py
 ```

+> Important note: This project requires access to your camera and mouse, which some operating systems will flat out deny the first time you run the program.
+Asking users for these permissions is something that we are interested in implementing, but until then, look at the Troubleshooting section to find out how to grant the necessary access.

 ### Adding new dependencies to requirements.txt

 ```shell
 # make sure you are in the virtual-tab root directory
 python -m pip freeze > requirements.txt
 ```

+## Troubleshooting

+Below is a list of problems we ran into while developing the project and anticipate users may as well.
+This list is not exhaustive by any means, so feel free to open issues on the Github issue tracker or even open a pull request to add more content to this Troubleshooting section!

+### Python version

+Our project will only work with Python 3.
+If you are getting strange syntax errors or missing dependencies right off the bat, check that the program is not being run with a Python 2 interpreter.

+### Permissions (macOS Big Sur)

+If you run the program and it quits immediately (sometimes with an error code, sometimes not), you most likely need to give the Terminal program access to your camera.
+If, later on, the program is unable to move the mouse the way it should, you most likely need to give the Terminal program access to 'accessibility' features.

+##### To grant camera permissions:

+- Navigate to System Preferences -> Security & Privacy -> Privacy Tab -> Camera
+- Click the lock in the bottom left and enter your password
+- Find "Terminal" in the list of apps on the right and ensure that it is checked

+##### To grant mouse permissions:

+- Navigate to System Preferences -> Security & Privacy -> Privacy Tab -> Accessibility
+- Click the lock in the bottom left and enter your password
+- Find "Terminal" in the list of apps on the right and ensure that it is checked

+### Permissions (Windows)

+Need help testing on Windows!
+Please consider contributing to this section.

+### Permissions (Linux)

+Need help testing on Linux!
+Please consider contributing to this section.